Computable Bounds on Convergence of Markov Chains in Wasserstein Distance via Contractive Drift: Introduction

-An alternative to the TV distance is the so-called Wasserstein distance.
+An alternative to the TV distance is the so-called Wasserstein distance (\cite{villani2009optimal}).
 The Wasserstein distance measures the minimal expected cost (minimizing over joint distributions preserving source and target marginals) of transporting mass encoded by one distribution (the source) into another distribution (the target).
-The cost per unit of transported mass from a source location to a target location is measured using a distance between locations (typically a norm in Euclidean space).
+The cost per unit of transported mass from a source location to a target location is measured using a distance between locations (typically a norm in a Euclidean space).
 It is well known that under mild integrability conditions, the Wasserstein distance metrizes the weak convergence topology and therefore it is weaker than the TV distance.
 However, as we shall see, in many applications of interest, the Wasserstein distance convergence provides a more effective tool for studying rates of convergence to stationarity.
-The quality of the estimates also seems to improve compared to those obtained via TV, when applying D\&M-type strategies in high-dimensional models; see \cite{qin2022wasserstein}.
-In fact, an interesting and topical example in which convergence may fail in TV (as we shall discuss in Section \ref{wvstv}) arises in the context of constant-step-size stochastic gradient descent for convex optimization.
-Simply put, the Wasserstein distance provides a criterion that is powerful enough to quantify convergence, yet versatile enough to be applicable to practical chains that may take a very long time to converge in TV or that may not even converge at all in TV distance.
-Because of these benefits, the Wasserstein distance as a measure of convergence to equilibrium has steadily gained popularity over the years; see \cite{gibbs2004convergence,hairer2011asymptotic,butkovsky2014subgeometric,durmus2016subgeometric,durmus2015quantitative,qin2022geometric,qin2022wasserstein}.
+The quality of the estimates also seems to improve compared to those obtained via TV, when applying to high-dimensional models (\cite{hairer2011asymptotic,hairer2014spectral,durmus2015quantitative,mangoubi2019mixing,qin2022wasserstein}).
+In fact, an interesting and topical example in which convergence may fail in TV (as we shall discuss in Section \ref{section_tvw}) arises in the context of constant step-size stochastic gradient descent.
+Simply put, the Wasserstein distance provides a criterion that is powerful enough to quantify convergence, yet versatile enough to be applicable to practical chains that may take a very long time to converge in TV or that may not even converge at all in TV.
+Because of these benefits, the Wasserstein distance as a measure of convergence to equilibrium has steadily gained popularity over the years (\cite{gibbs2004convergence,ollivier2009ricci,madras2010quantitative,hairer2011asymptotic,butkovsky2014subgeometric,durmus2015quantitative,durmus2016subgeometric,douc2018markov,biswas2019estimating,eberle2019quantitative,butkovsky2020generalized,qin2022geometric,qin2022wasserstein,sandric2022subexponential}).
+These methods typically involve replacing the minorization condition (D\&M: drift and minorization) with a contraction condition (D\&C: drift and contraction); see, e.g., \cite{hairer2011asymptotic}.
+Establishing a contraction condition sometimes requires designing a new coupling or a new metric; see, e.g., \cite{butkovsky2020generalized}.
+In general, applying these methods to quantitatively analyze the convergence of realistic Markov chains is challenging, but for Langevin algorithms and Hamiltonian Monte Carlo, quantitative results have been obtained where both couplings and metrics are carefully designed to establish contraction (\cite{durmus2015quantitative,mangoubi2019mixing,eberle2019couplings,bou2020coupling,monmarche2021high}).
+There is also a parallel line of research on bounding the convergence of diffusions in Wasserstein distance (\cite{hairer2008spectral,eberle2011reflection,eberle2016reflection,zimmer2017explicit,eberle2019sticky,eberle2019quantitativeH,lazi2021sub,nguyen2024polynomial}).